-“The Indian government wants to roll out the new indirect tax regime – GST from July 1 2017"
+“The Indian government has implemented the new indirect tax regime – GST from 01.07.17"

 About GST in India

 Following are the answers to the various frequently asked questions relating to GST:

 Question 1.What is GST?
 How does it work?